Inpatient Drug and Alcohol Medical Detox Centre in Scotland, UK

 The Importance of Safety During Detox

-Safety is an important consideration during the detox process.
+Safety is a vital consideration during any detox process.
 As the body has become dependent on a substance, its absence can lead to severe, or even life-threatening, withdrawal symptoms.7

 Detoxing in a supervised and controlled setting, like the Kirkurd unit at Castle Craig, is recommended for closely monitoring symptoms and easing discomfort.
 In these settings, medical staff can intervene if necessary to relieve uncomfortable withdrawal effects.